 If you want to know what ethical fashion dreams are made of, check out UNIFORM, a new project from Fair Trade manufacturer Liberty & Justice.
 When you buy the beautifully-made basics of UNIFORM, including the “world’s softest tee” you’re also buying uniforms for children in Liberia.

 The brand is the brainchild of Chid Liberty, the man behind Africa’s first Fair Trade apparel factory.
-In 2014, during the peak of the disease transmission, schools were closed and businesses suffered.
-Chid’s own apparel factory was forced to close its doors, leaving many women jobless.
-When the country was declared Ebola-free in May of this year, Liberty decided to tackle two problems at once—create jobs and get children back to school.
+During the peak of the Ebola breakout in 2014, schools were closed and businesses suffered.
+Liberty’s own apparel factory was forced to close its doors, leaving many women jobless.
+When the country was declared Ebola-free, Liberty decided to tackle two problems at once—create jobs and get children back to school.

 Clothing is meant to be worn and loved; it is as much a basic necessity as it is a channel of individuality.
-With UNIFORM’s first line of tees and oxfords, you’d be making a bold statement about who you are and what you stand for.
-C’mon who doesn’t want to stand for Liberty and Justice?
+With UNIFORM’s thoughtful collection of basics, you’re make a bold statement about who you are and what you stand for.
+Who said fashion couldn’t be about Liberty and Justice?